 If your answer is yes, you will get very valuable information in this article.

-Setting up a Google My Business listing is the best local promotion that you can do.
+Setting up a Google Business Profile listing is the best local promotion that you can do.

 In general, people don’t pay too much attention to junk mail or even traditional ads.
 Why should they if they can find anything they need on their mobile phones?

-Steps to set up a Google My Business profile
+Steps to set up a Google Business Profile

-Step 1: Access Google My Business with a Gmail account
+Step 1: Access Google Business Profile with a Gmail account

-First, access Google My Business page here, if you don’t have a Gmail account yet, you must create one as shown in the image below.
+First, access Google Business Profile page here, if you don’t have a Gmail account yet, you must create one as shown in the image below.

 We recommend that the email associated with your profile includes the name of your company, for example “acornbakery”, so it’s easy to identify it, it’s clear that is not a personal account and your customers can contact with you in a more official way.

-Once you have a Gmail account, you can continue setting up your Google My Business profile.
+Once you have a Gmail account, you can continue setting up your Google Business Profile.

 Step 2: Create your profile

-On Google My Business page click Manage now to start registering your business.
+On the Google Business Profile page click Manage now to start registering your business.
 Follow and add all the relevant information on the different screens that will pop up:

 - Business name